developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/setup/index.md

 ### Import Site and AP Data

+Import site and AP data to register the information with the server.
 When adding or modifying site and AP data, it is particularly important for the AP friendly name to be easily understood by users to aid in finding the location where the device is connected.
+A maximum of 20,000 records can be imported at one time.

 <p>To import site/AP data from the AP .CSV file:</p>